Child's Play (game show): Spain

 Their version is called Juego de niños ("Child's Play") running on TVE from 1988 to 1992. unlike previous international versions, when a contestant guesses a word correctly he or she earns a "Gallifantes" (a puppet like creature) and at the end of the show, whoever gets the most "Gallifantes'" was the winner of the day also unlike the other previous international versions, this one in particular had four host the first host was Amparo Soler Leal from 1988 then he was replaced by Tina Sainz from 1989 then Ignacio Salas from 1989 to 1990 and finally, Javier Sardá from 1991 to 1992 and on 2019.

 Sweden

 Their version is called Lekande lätt ("Swimmingly/Light as") aired on Sveriges Television from 1987 to 2001, hosted by Kjell Lönnå then from 2002 until 2003 hosted by Erik Nyberg.

 Spanish (US)

 On September 15, 2008, FremantleMedia, owners of the Goodson-Todman catalog of games, revived Child's Play in the Spanish-speaking market as Dame la pista ("Give Me a Clue"), hosted by Alessandra Rosaldo on Univision-owned TeleFutura.
 This show was the lead-in to ¿Qué dice la gente?, a Spanish-language version of Family Feud, during its run.
 The show was eventually cancelled alongside its lead in show after less than four months.

 United Kingdom

 see under: the long-running 1984-1988 British version, hosted by Michael Aspel.
 Clips from this version were seen in the 1985 special called TV's Funniest Game Show Moments #2.

-Vietnam

-The Vietnamese version of Ronnie Corbett's Small Talk, called Chuyện nhỏ (Small Story) was aired in two separate runs (2005–2007; 2010–2014) on HTV7 at 7 p.m. every Saturday and hosted by Thanh Bạch in both runs.
-Repeats of the 2005–2007 episodes had been aired on HTV3 (Entertainment for Kids and Families channel) since 2013.